What Is Cryptocurrency Mining and How Does It Work?

 Bitcoin is the most popular and well-established example of a mineable cryptocurrency; Bitcoin mining is based on the PoW consensus algorithm.

 The amount of crypto in a block reward varies from one blockchain to another.
-For example, on the Bitcoin blockchain, miners can get 6.25 BTC in block reward as of March 2023.
+For example, on the Bitcoin blockchain, miners can get 3.125 BTC in block reward as of December 2024.
 Due to Bitcoin’s halving mechanism, the amount of BTC in a block reward decreases by half every 210,000 blocks (approximately every four years).

-Is Crypto Mining Profitable in 2023?
+Is Crypto Mining Profitable?

 The profitability of crypto mining depends on several factors.
 One of them is changes in cryptocurrency prices.
 When cryptocurrency prices increase, the fiat value of mining rewards also increases.
 Conversely, profitability can decline along with decreasing prices.

 In addition, mining hardware may need to be upgraded relatively often, as they tend to become obsolete rather quickly.
-New models will outperform old ones and if miners lack the budget to upgrade their machines, they will likely struggle to remain competitive.
+New models will outperform old ones, and if miners lack the budget to upgrade their machines, they will likely struggle to remain competitive.

 Closing Thoughts

 Cryptocurrency mining is a critical part of Bitcoin and other PoW blockchains as it helps keep the network secure and the issuance of new coins steady.
-In addition, mining can generate passive income for miners.
-You can learn more with these step-by-step instructions in our article How to Mine Crypto.

 Further Reading

-Disclaimer and Risk Warning: This content is presented to you on an “as is” basis for general information and educational purposes only, without representation or warranty of any kind.
+Disclaimer: This content is presented to you on an “as is” basis for general information and educational purposes only, without representation or warranty of any kind.
 It should not be construed as financial, legal or other professional advice, nor is it intended to recommend the purchase of any specific product or service.
 You should seek your own advice from appropriate professional advisors.
 Where the article is contributed by a third party contributor, please note that those views expressed belong to the third party contributor, and do not necessarily reflect those of Binance Academy.
 Please read our full disclaimer here for further details.
 Digital asset prices can be volatile.
 The value of your investment may go down or up and you may not get back the amount invested.
 You are solely responsible for your investment decisions and Binance Academy is not liable for any losses you may incur.
 This material should not be construed as financial, legal or other professional advice.
 For more information, see our Terms of Use and Risk Warning.

 পোস্ট শেয়ার করুন